 Joan Huber is right, “they hate us, they really hate us”.

-If you'd like to help Joan through this bad time, click here to support Joan Huber at GoFundMe organized by Shawne Imler.
+click here to support Joan Huber at GoFundMe organized by Shawne Imler.

 Add your comment on the Joan Huber case.
 Gail Forrest pointed out the obvious “She was guilty of cropping ears and not being a vet - that should have been the only charge … the punishment did not fit the crime.”